Thermogravimetric Analysis

 Quasistatic thermogravimetry includes sequential steps of temperature changes with separative isothermal stints.
 The idea is to allow the sample mass to reach a stable state before the next temperature change.
 In dynamic thermogravimetry, a continuous linear increase in temperature is used to heat the sample.

-TGA analysis is an ideal tool for material characterization, including the identification of unknown samples, as it is suitable for both qualitative and quantitative analysis, only requires a small sample size, and can be performed on liquids and solids with very little sample preparation.
-TGA devices usually have a maximum sample weight of 1 gram and a maximum temperature of around 1000 °C.
+TGA is an ideal tool for material characterization, including the identification of unknown samples, as it provides both qualitative and quantitative data, only requires a small sample size, and can be performed on liquids and solids with very little sample preparation.
+TGA devices usually have a maximum sample weight of 1 gram and a maximum temperature of around 1,100 °C. When evaluating materials that are used in low-pressure applications, TGA can be performed in vacuum conditions.

-TGA testing can be combined with other analytical methods for an extended selection of uses.
-For example, evolved gas analysis (EGA) is possible when coupling TGA with MS or FTIR methods.
+TGA can be combined with other analytical techniques for an extended selection of uses.
+For example, evolved gas analysis (EGA) is possible when coupling a thermogravimetric analyzer with an MS, GC-MS, or FTIR analyzer.
+Also, if information on the effects of humidity is needed, dynamic vapor sorption (DVS) can be used to complement the results of a TGA measurement.

 Suitable sample matrices